Creating artifacts¶

 php_version: '8.2'

-# Includes a component to build and push the artifact to
+# Includes a component to build the artifact.

 dependencies: